416 Ilam Road, Fendalton, Christchurch 8052

 Growing pains can come and go and be quite intermittent in nature.
 The pain can be quite intense at night but should be gone in the morning.
 Some children can become quite distressed with the intensity of pain, especially at night.

 Growing pains should not impact on how your child moves and should not cause any limp in a child.
 They also do not cause any long-term health problems.
-However, parents should be aware that growing pains can sometimes affect a child’s daily activities and behaviour, as growing pain symptoms can cause fatigue, irritability, and difficulty sleeping.
+However, parents should be aware that growing pains can sometimes affect a child’s daily activities and behaviour, as growing pain symptoms may also cause fatigue, irritability, and difficulty sleeping.

 Growing pains can be diagnosed by your Osteopath or Doctor, who will, first of all, consider anything serious that may be causing the pain.
 X-rays and other imaging normally are not required.